Welcome to St Aidan’s Catholic Academy

 Our enrichment programmes are extensive.
 These complement and extend the academic curriculum and include local and international projects, charity work and a wide range of sporting activities.

 Our thriving Sixth Form greatly enhances the character of the school.
 The high staying-on rate from Year 11 to Year 12 is a testament to the very positive relationships which are established at St Aidan’s.
 Our Sixth Form students enjoy a challenging and enriching curriculum which enables the great majority to go on to further study, including obtaining places on highly competitive Oxbridge and Medical courses.

-If you would like to know more about the school or the application process, please contact Mrs Hogg for admission to Year 7 – 11 or St Anthony’s for admission to Sixth Form.
-Alternatively click on the link at the bottom of this page to view our admissions policy.
+If you would like to know if we have spaces available or would like more about the school or the application process, please contact Mrs Hogg for admission to Year 7 – 11 or St Anthony’s for admission to Sixth Form.

 We have a small number of space in each year group.

 Why should I consider an all boys’ school for my son?

 - At St Aidan’s, we recognise that boys learn differently from girls.
 Boys have been found to develop greater peripheral awareness than girls and so can by liable to distraction!
 Our teachers understand how boys learn and plan lessons to engage boys which include physical activity, multi-media stimuli, and debate and discussion.
 Because we understand boys, we can help them achieve optimal results.

 - Boys respond well to structure and hierarchy and respond well to the high expectations we have as regards their behaviour at school.